 Margaret’s work as Associate Dean focuses on all aspects of the college curriculum, including course and program development/change and revisions to the undergraduate and graduate catalogs.
 Currently, she is the secretary for both the College of Arts and Sciences Curriculum Committee and College faculty meetings.
-She is the College of Arts and Sciences Dean’s Office liaison to the Teacher Education Program and a member of the Women’s, Gender, and Sexuality Studies Program Advisory Board.
+She is the College of Arts and Sciences Dean’s Office liaison to the Teacher Education Program and a member of the Friends of the Race, Ethnicity, Gender, and Sexuality Studies Department.
 Margaret finds her work to be very rewarding as it provides an opportunity for lifelong learning, service to others, and support of the liberal education mission of the college and university.

 - Family Sociology